-To help celebrate the 30th Anniversary of the premiere of Octopussy, the JBIFC have been publishing some edited extracts from an on-set report we carried in 007 magazine back in 1983.
+To help celebrate nearly 40 years of Octopussy, the late Roger Moore’s sixth adventure as James Bond, the JBIFC have been publishing some edited extracts from an on-set report we carried in 007 magazine back in 1983.
 Here is a fourth set of extracts, with some extra comments restored from the original transcript.

 ‘On Location in Peterborough’, from: 007, vol.1, no.12, January, 1983.